Vikr-182/IoT-Projects/README.md

 Arduino is a open-source electronic platform comprising of both software and hardware .
 The hardware part is  a [microcontroller](https://www.engineersgarage.com/microcontroller) which is controlled by the Arduino programming language through **it's own IDE(Integrated Development Environment)**.
 It was initially created by the Ivrea Interaction Design Institute as a tool for fast prototyping.
 It is widely used by electronics enthusiasts around the world who have used create projects of various complexity and thus have contributed to the open-source community .

 ## Why Arduino ?
 Arduino programming language is roughly based on C++ which makes it free of any hardcore-programming.
-Thus anyone- children,hobbyists, artists,scientists can start working on the same.
-The fact that it is open-source and runs across platforms- Windows, MacOS, Linux operating systems gives it an edge over other microcontrollers which mainly run on Windows-based systems .
+Thus anyone- children,hobbyists, artists,scientists etc. can start working on the same.
+The fact that it is open-source and runs across platforms- Windows, MacOS, Linux operating systems gives it an edge over [other microcontrollers](https://en.wikipedia.org/wiki/Intel_MCS-51) which mainly run on Windows-based systems .

 ## Getting Started
 ### Install Arduino IDE